 - It is issued in writing to the following address: Legal Department – Owkin France – 12 rue Martel, 75010 Paris – France or e-mail address email@example.com

-Customers, partners and contacts are entitled to request a copy of their Personal Data being processed by Owkin.
+Clients, partners and contacts are entitled to request a copy of their Personal Data being processed by Owkin.
 However, in the event of any additional copies being requested, Owkin may require the customer, partner or contact to cover the associated costs.

-Customers, partners and contacts are notified that this access right may not cover confidential information or data, or data for which communication is prohibited by law.
+Clients, partners and contacts are notified that this access right may not cover confidential information or data, or data for which communication is prohibited by law.

 The access right may not be exercised in an abusive manner, i.e. exercised legally yet with the sole objective of undermining the proper execution of the service in question.

 - Automatically, for online modifications relating to fields that may be updated technically or legally;

 - On written request, issued by the Data subject personally on proof of identity.

 The deletion right of clients, partners and contacts does not apply where processing is carried out in compliance with a legal obligation.